 Barbora Urbanova (the co-founder of BrainFAQ Brno) is one of those whose business got hit the most by the pandemic.
 Shortly after she had her second child, she had to come up with a plan to sustain her escape room business after all the venues were shut down due to the lockdown.
-With the help of an experienced marketing mentor, Marcela Krzemien (CEO at a Cosmic Latte from 1st October), she found ways to overcome those challenges and come out of the crisis stronger than before.
+With the help of an experienced marketing mentor, Marcela Krzemien (Digital Marketing Consultant), she found ways to overcome those challenges and come out of the crisis stronger than before.
 Read her and Marcela’s mentoring journey.

 1. What inspired you to join the mentoring program?